Federal Work Study Eligibility

 - meet all institutional requirements;

-- be enrolled at least half-time (six credits) as a degree-seeking student in the master of acupuncture and Oriental medicine (MAcOM) program;
+- be enrolled at least half-time (six credits) as a degree-seeking student in the master of acupuncture and Oriental medicine (MAcOM) program or doctor of acupuncture and Oriental medicine program (DAOM);

 - have completed the equivalent of at least 90 baccalaureate-level semester credits;